-A trust that is created and funded by someone for the benefit of a person with special needs is often called a "third party SNT."
-This type of trust can be created while you are alive by using a revocable or irrevocable living trust, or can be created upon your death through your living trust or through your Last Will and Testament.
-If you create and fund a third-party SNT during your lifetime, you can place assets into the SNT while you are alive and/or upon your death.
-This type of third-party SNT can also be used to receive any inheritance that may come from a grandparent or other family member, provided the other family member properly names the SNT that you created.
-Because the SNT will own the assets, the beneficiary will not become ineligible for government benefits.
-On the contrary, the SNT allows the beneficiary to receive vital public benefits, while the funds in the SNT can be used for the special needs beneficiary to improve care and quality of life until his or her own death, at which time any assets left in trust can pass to whoever you name in the trust document.
+A “Third Party Special Needs Trust" (SNT) is a trust that is created and funded by someone other than the beneficiary for the benefit of a person with special needs.
+This type of trust can be created while the settlor is alive by using a revocable or irrevocable living trust, or can be created upon his or her death through a living trust or Last Will and Testament.
+If a third-party SNT is created and funded during the settlor’s lifetime, assets may be placed the SNT while the settlor is alive and upon his or her death.
+This type of third-party SNT can also be used to receive any inheritance that may come from a grandparent or other family member, provided the SNT, not the person with special needs, is properly named as the beneficiary.
+The trustee must be someone other than the special needs beneficiary.
+Because the SNT will own the assets, the special needs beneficiary will not lose government benefits on account of the assets in the SNT as long as the special needs beneficiary does not have any control over how the assets are used.
+On the contrary, the SNT allows the beneficiary to receive vital public benefits, while the funds in the SNT can be used for the special needs beneficiary to improve care and quality of life until his or her own death, at which time any assets left in trust can pass to whomever is named in the trust document as a successor beneficiary.

 First-Party Special Needs Trusts

-The above discussion involves estate planning by parents for money they plan to leave their child with special needs.
-However, a third-party special needs trust cannot hold funds belonging to the disabled individual himself.
 Unexpected events may trigger money being paid directly to a person with special needs.
-This may happen, for example, through an inheritance from a family member, life insurance proceeds, or a personal injury settlement.
-If a person is about to receive money or property in an amount that will cause him or her lose benefits, a First-Party SNT – often called a "(d)(4)(A)" trust, so-named after the U.S. Code section that authorizes this type of trust – is a planning option that can help set aside some or all of the money for supplemental needs and still allow the person to stay on public benefits without any period of disqualification.
+A third-party special needs trust cannot hold funds that belong to the disabled individual.
+If a person is about to receive money or property in an amount that will cause him or her to lose benefits, whether from an inheritance, life insurance payout or personal injury settlement, a First-Party Special Needs Trust, often called a "(d)(4)(A)" trust, so-named after the U.S. Code section that authorizes this type of trust, is a planning option that can help set aside some or all of the money for supplemental needs and still allow the person to stay on public benefits without any period of disqualification.
 If a person has already received money or property in an amount that has caused him or her lose benefits, the First-Party SNT can still be used as a tool to set aside some or all of the money for supplemental needs and allow the person to re-obtain public benefits.

 When To Use Pooled Special Needs Trusts

-A pooled SNT is a special type of SNT that is created by a nonprofit organization.
+A Pooled Special Needs Trust is a special type of SNT that is created by a nonprofit organization.
 The nonprofit organization may act as the trustee of the pooled SNT, or it may select the trustee.
 Individuals have separate accounts in the pooled SNT, but all the money is pooled together and invested by the trustee.
 Individual beneficiaries get the services of a professional trustee and more investment options because there is more money overall.
 A third-party pooled trust provides a way to benefit from a special needs trust without having to create one yourself.

-Just as with single-beneficiary trusts discussed above, there are both "third-party" pooled SNTs (which you can use to give money during life, or leave money upon death, for a special needs beneficiary) and "first-party" pooled SNTs – also called "(d)(4)(C)" trusts – used to protect money that belongs to the special needs beneficiary.
-Unlike the individual payback trust – i.e., the (d)(4)(A) discussed above, which may be created only for those under age 65 – pooled SNTs may be for beneficiaries of any age and may be created by the beneficiary himself.
+Just as with the single-beneficiary trusts discussed above, there are both "third-party" pooled SNTs (which you can use to give money during life, or leave money upon death, for a special needs beneficiary) and "first-party" pooled SNTs – also called "(d)(4)(C)" trusts – used to protect money that belongs to the special needs beneficiary.
+Unlike the First Party SNT which may be created only for those under age 65, pooled SNTs may be for beneficiaries of any age and may be created by the beneficiary himself.
 In addition, at the beneficiary's death the state does not have to be repaid for Medicaid expenses so long as the funds are retained in the trust for the benefit of other disabled beneficiaries.
 Although a pooled trust is an option for a disabled individual over age 65 who is receiving Medicaid or SSI, those over age 65 who make transfers to this type of trust may incur a transfer penalty.